 Our Environmental attorneys have represented national and international transportation, shipping, and distribution companies (including ground and air carriers) with environmental planning, day-to-day compliance (including matters pertaining to large infrastructure and development projects), defense of enforcement (both civil and criminal) concerning their distribution facilities (including fueling, fleet maintenance, and warehousing operations), environmental liabilities associated with their shipping/distribution operations, and compliance with fuel/engine/emission standards for mobile sources.

-Most recently, we worked with a manufacturer of trucks and other heavy-duty vehicles to help them comply with regulations concerning the import of vehicles and engines into the United States, including certification of engines under applicable Clean Air Act standards.
+Most recently, we worked with a manufacturer of trucks and other heavy-duty vehicles to help it comply with regulations concerning the import of vehicles and engines into the United States, including certification of engines under applicable Clean Air Act standards.
 Venable has also won significant environmental battles in court and before administrative agencies, enabling transportation infrastructure projects to be built, such as Utah’s Legacy Parkway, Alaska’s rail extensions to port and inland facilities, midwestern intermodal facilities allowing the efficient handling of interstate commerce, and midwestern highway/rail relocations to address flooding and other transportation impediments.

 Venable has advised private-sector clients as well as public agencies in the development of public-private partnerships in transportation infrastructure, including bridge, highway, port, rail, and transit projects.
 Notably, we advised a major developer of P3 projects in the successful negotiation of a public-private partnership with the Texas Department of Transportation to finance, construct, maintain, and operate State Highway 130 Segments 5 and 6 and on the negotiation of a Comprehensive Development Agreement with TxDOT for the Interstate 69 corridor.
 The Venable P3 team brought together the expertise from the finance, construction, and regulatory practice groups needed to get the job done.